rtkirby/FEND_P6_FeedReaderTesting/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.

+# Why this Project?

+Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
+This is when developers write tests first, before they ever start developing their application.
+All the tests initially fail and then they start writing application code to make these tests pass.
+Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

+# What will I learn?

+You will learn how to use Jasmine to write a number of tests against a pre-existing application.
+These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

+# How will this help my career?

+* Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
+* Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.